Careers with an undergraduate degree in psychology

 Potential Careers in Psychology and Law has multiple subspecialties.
 See this webpage of the American Psychology-Law Society for more information about those specialties.

-Potential Careers with an Undergraduate Degree in Psychology (Table compiled from CareersInPsych)
+Potential Careers with an Undergraduate Degree in Psychology (Table compiled from old website CareersInPsych)

 |Administration in Education (K – 12 or in Higher Ed in careers such as Alumni Affairs or in Student Support Services)||Government Worker (multiple potential careers in Local, State, and Federal government)||Psychological Assistant|